 - Fresh parsley, chopped

 - Split each chicken breast in to two pieces horizontally and place between 2 sheets of plastic wrap.
 Using the flat side of a mallet gently pound chicken into 1/4 inch thick cutlets.
 Season cutlets with salt and pepper, then dredge in flour.
-Coat a saute pan with nonstick spray, add oil, and heat over medium-high.

-- Deglaze pan with wine and add minced garlic.
-Cook until garlic is slightly brown and liquid is nearly evaporated, about 2 minutes.
+- Deglaze pan with wine.
+Add minced garlic and cook until garlic is slightly brown and liquid is nearly evaporated, about 2 minutes.

 - Add broth, lemon juice, and capers.
 Return cutlets to pan and cook on each side for 1 minute.
 Transfer cutlets to warm plates.